eclipse/buildship/docs/stories/Project.md

 ### Motivation

 Inexperienced Gradle users appreciate a project creation wizard that provides an easy way to get started with a new Gradle project.

+## Verify project import settings upon project synchronization

+### Requested Change
+Make the project import validation mechanism part of the the project synchronization mechanism.

+### Motivation

+In Eclipse it is common practice to import projects with existing Eclipse descriptors by using the 'Import Existing Project' wizard.
+Currently it is broken for Buildship because the `.settings/gradle.prefs` file contain absolute values specific a local environment.
+If the project import settings verification was part of the project synchronization mechanism, then it would be possible to validate and fix without the import wizard.
+Also, if the imported project doesn't have the settings file, we could generate one with sensible defaults.
+Moreover, we could get rid of the `GradleProjectValidationResourceDeltaVisitor` class which was reported hundreds of times via the [AERI](https://dev.eclipse.org/recommenders/committers/confess/#/problems/55d448e2e4b0f0b83a6e47ab/details)
+(Eclipse committer account required).